dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Fiduccia and Mattheyses.
 This heuristic is commonly called the FM algorithm.
 FM algorithm is a linear time heuristic for improving network partitions.
 New
 2 KB (224 words) - 23:40, 19 January 2015

-Decision tree learning (redirect from Decision Tree Training Algorithm) learning algorithms are based on heuristics such as the greedy algorithm where locally optimal decisions are made at each node.
-Such algorithms cannot guarantee
-31 KB (4,256 words) - 08:18, 11 April 2019

-Human-based genetic algorithm
-In evolutionary computation, a human-based genetic algorithm (HBGA) is a genetic algorithm that allows humans to contribute solution suggestions to the
-9 KB (977 words) - 11:59, 1 April 2019

 Nested radical (redirect from Landau's denesting algorithm) Susan Landau introduced the first algorithm for deciding which nested radicals can be denested.
 Earlier algorithms worked in some cases but not others
 11 KB (2,112 words) - 13:37, 13 February 2019

-Cultural algorithm
-component.
-In this sense, cultural algorithms can be seen as an extension to a conventional genetic algorithm.
-Cultural algorithms were introduced by Reynolds
-5 KB (545 words) - 04:10, 29 March 2019

 Kernighan–Lin algorithm
 Lin–Kernighan heuristic.
 The Kernighan–Lin algorithm is a heuristic algorithm for finding partitions of graphs.
 The algorithm has important applications in the